jwyeeh-dev/DL-GoldenHour/README.md

 - To store and serve the slide webtoon images for the first aid and safety guide, we needed to use a Cloud File service.
 <br/>We used **Google Cloud Storage**, a managed service for storing unstructured data provided by GCP, **to serve the slide webtoon images with a public URL for each image**.

-### DL
-- To provide the specific DL technology to the Android Application, we used several model and services from Google Technologies.

-- To train, provide the object detection and recognition model about the bleeding wounds of the patient, We used **Google Tensorflow libraries**, especially **TFLite** as a mobile library to deploy the model to the Android application.

-- To make lightweight the wounds detection and recognition model to put in Android App, We also amke the custom model based on **MobileNet_V2 from Tensorflow Hub by Google.**

-- To detect the precise body landmarks of the patient, we used the **mediapipe pose detector from the ML Kit**.
-Mediapipe pose detector is inspired by **the lightweighted BlazeFace model** as a proxy for a person detector.

-- If you want to see more information, please see the Additional DL Documentation below.

 ## Repositories
 <table algin="center">